jmettraux/aachen/src/baa__intro.md

 : A number, usually between 3 and 18, that is _opposed_ to skill checks of other characters FIXME

 Referee
-: gamemaster, loremaster, umpire, dungeon master, ...
+: gamemaster, loremaster, umpire, arbiter, wilderness lord, dungeon master, ...

 Save Check
 : TODO